-The circuit can be used as an automatic street light controller system or a simple light activated switch.
+The circuit can be used as an automatic day night operated light controller system or a simple light activated switch.
 Let’s try to understand the functioning of this useful circuit and how it is so simple to construct:

-Referring to the proposed automatic street light circuit figure we can see a very simple configuration consisting of just a couple transistors and a relay, which forms the basic control part of the circuit.
+Referring to the circuit diagram we can see a very simple configuration consisting of just a couple transistors and a relay, which forms the basic control part of the circuit.

 Of course we cannot forget about the LDR which is the prime sensing component of the circuit.
 The transistors are basically arranged such that they both complement each other oppositely, meaning when the left hand side transistor conducts, the right hand side transistor switches OFF and vice versa.